sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/airflow-connection.rst

    :alt: mwaa
    :width: 60%

-.. note:: Ensure that the Execution role attached to Amazon MWAA can be assumed by the ECS or EC2 instance role where the Fire Insights application is running.
+.. note:: Ensure that the Execution role attached to Amazon MWAA can be assumed by the ECS or EC2 instance role where the Sparkflows application is running.
 Attach the role to the ECS or EC2 instance to access the DAG location in S3 and upload the DAG.
 For example, **AmazonMWAA-sparkflows-air-4HboCJ** is the Execution role attached to Amazon MWAA, and **ecsTaskExecutionRole** is the role used by ECS Execution.
 You need to update the **Trust relationship** for both roles to allow them to assume each other."

 **Trust relationship** for **AmazonMWAA-sparkflows-air-4HboCJ** as below: